Zipp Service Course Handlebar $54.95

 Zipp handlebars have subtle shaping that separates them from the pack, and makes them comfortable, light, and strong.
 Like its carbon fiber counterparts, the Zipp Service Course Alloy Handlebars have a constant taper from the 31.8mm clamp area in the center of the bar to the 24.2mm diameter at the top bend.
 We've long been fans of this shaping, and Zipp indulges our sensibility for toughness and value by giving us access to such intuitive shaping in an aluminum bar.

-The Zipp Service Course Alloy Handlebar is available in the two aforementioned bends and also in an Extra Short and Shallow.
+The Zipp Service Course Alloy Handlebar is available in the two aforementioned bends.
 Each bend option is also available four widths from 40 to 46cm (measured outside-outside).
-It's worth a mention that the drops on these bars angle out at 2 degrees in order to make your wrists more comfortable for long days in the saddle.
+It's worth a mention that the drops on these bars angle out at 4 degrees in order to make your wrists more comfortable for long days in the saddle.